• Health and Well-Being

 Why Read This

-When students experience significant mental health issues that impact their education or overall well-being, college administrators may be reluctant to discuss those issues — and the student's needs — with parents due to the privacy protections afforded students and their records under the Family Educational Rights and Privacy Act (FERPA), a federal privacy law.
-This report explains when disclosure of these health issues, and similar situations, is allowed under exceptions to FERPA, as well as how to document communication to parents.
-In addition, you’ll learn additional risk management steps to ensure students receive timely care and treatment for mental health and related issues.
+When students experience significant mental health issues impacting their well-being, college administrators often struggle with how or whether to discuss those issues with parents due to the privacy protections afforded students and their records under the Family Educational Rights and Privacy Act (FERPA), a federal privacy law.
+However, disclosure of student mental health issues is allowed under exceptions to FERPA.
+This report explains how to document communication to parents and other risk management steps to ensure students receive timely care and treatment for their mental health and related issues.

 Key Takeaways